ASM 2025: Global Uncertainty, Trade, and Private Sector Businesses in Asia and the Pacific

 Baku, Azerbaijan

-ADB is organizing the Launch Seminar of the Asia Small and Medium-Sized Enterprise Monitor (ASM) 2025 Edition, addressing the theme “Global Uncertainty, Trade, and Private Sector Businesses in Asia and the Pacific” on 12–13 November 2025 in Baku, Azerbaijan.
-The ASM is a signature knowledge product published annually by ADB.
-It supports ADB’s developing member countries in promoting evidence-based policy design for micro, small, and medium-sized enterprise (MSME) development by providing a unique data platform and delivering high-quality analyses on MSMEs.
-Past editions are available here.
+ADB organized the Launch Seminar of the Asia Small and Medium-Sized Enterprise Monitor (ASM) 2025 Edition, which addressed the theme “Global Uncertainty, Trade, and Private Sector Businesses in Asia and the Pacific” on 12–13 November 2025 in Baku, Azerbaijan.
+The ASM was a signature knowledge product published annually by ADB.
+It supported ADB’s developing member countries in promoting evidence-based policy design for micro, small, and medium-sized enterprise (MSME) development by providing a unique data platform and delivering high-quality analyses on MSMEs.
+Past editions were available online.

-Day 1 (12 November) will discuss key findings from the ASM 2025 edition, with policy dialogue sessions on MSME development strategies and finance amid global uncertainty, as well as rethinking MSME trade policies.
-Day 2 (13 November) will be the back-to-back academic session co-organized by ADB and the Central Asia Regional Economic Cooperation (CAREC) Institute, addressing the challenging global trade environment and private sector businesses in developing Asia.
-Day 2 event aims to promote high-quality, frontline research on MSME development issues that support inclusive growth in developing Asia and the Pacific, and to foster knowledge sharing among social scientists, development practitioners, and policymakers; and will feature selected papers which will be incorporated into the thematic book under the ASM 2025 to be launched in the first quarter of 2026.
+Day 1 (12 November) discussed key findings from the ASM 2025 edition, with policy dialogue sessions on MSME development strategies and finance amid global uncertainty, as well as discussions on rethinking MSME trade policies.
+Day 2 (13 November) featured a back-to-back academic session co-organized by the ADB and the Central Asia Regional Economic Cooperation (CAREC) Institute, which addressed the challenging global trade environment and the private sector in developing Asia.
+The Day 2 event aimed to promote high-quality, frontline research on MSME development issues that support inclusive growth in developing Asia and the Pacific, and to foster knowledge sharing among social scientists, development practitioners, and policymakers.
+It featured selected papers, which were incorporated into the thematic book under the ASM 2025 to be launched in the first quarter of 2026.

 OBJECTIVES

-At the end of the seminar, participants will have:
+At the end of the seminar, participants had:

 • familiarized themselves with emerging trends in MSME development, access to finance, and relevant policies in Asia and the Pacific;